APPENDICES

 Why are his second wife & stepdaughter not listed with him in Wall of Names?

 03. Wall of Names, 33 (pl.
-8L), calls her Marie CLAUSINET, & lists her with her husband & no children; Hébert, D., Acadian Families in Exile 1785, 32-33, calls her Marie CLAUSINET, no age given, on the embarkation list, Margarita Josef, su [Carlos COUMMEAU's] muger, on the debarkation list, & Marie CLOSSINET, no age given, on the complete listing, & says she was in the 9th Family aboard Le Beaumont with her husband & no children.
+8L), calls her Marie CLAUSINET, & lists her with her husband & no children; Arsenault, Généalogie, 2081-82, her father's profile in the Île St.-Jean section, gives her parents' names, calls her Marie-Madeleine, & says she was born in 1727; Hébert, D., Acadian Families in Exile 1785, 32-33, calls her Marie CLAUSINET, no age given, on the embarkation list, Margarita Josef, su [Carlos COUMMEAU's] muger, on the debarkation list, & Marie CLOSSINET, no age given, on the complete listing, & says she was in the 9th Family aboard Le Beaumont with her husband & no children.
+See also Hébert, D., Acadians in Exile, 586.

-Charles COMMAUX, born in c1747, son of Jean COMMAUX & Marguerite TURPIN, came to France in 1758 with is sister Marguerite & brother-in-law Jean DUPONT aboard the ill-fated British transport Duke William.
-Charles lived at St.-Malo from 1758-61 & at Plouër from 1761-64.
-Like Marie-Madeleine CLOSSINET, her husband Pierre-Mathurin GIRARD, & their children, Charles COMMAUX left France for Cayenne aboard Le Fort in Apr 1764.
+Charles COMMAUX, born in c1747, son of Jean COMMAUX & Marguerite TURPIN, crossed to France in 1758 with his sister Marguerite & brother-in-law Jean DUPONT aboard the ill-fated British transport Duc Guillaume.
+Charles lived at St.-Malo from 1758-61 & at Plouër-sur-Rance from 1761-64.
+Like Marie CLOSSINET, her husband Pierre-Mathurin GIRARD, & their children, Charles COMMAUX left France for Cayenne aboard Le Fort in Apr 1764.
 See Robichaux, Acadians in St.-Malo, 206, "Family" No. 253.
-This may have been the Charles COMEAUX who married the Marie CLOSSINET who emigrated to LA in 1785.
+Evidently he was the Charles COMEAUX who married the Marie CLOSSINET who emigrated to LA in 1785.
 Note that he would have been 20 years younger than the Marie CLOSSINET married to Pierre-Mathurin GIRARD.

 What happened to her in LA?